 The Associate Vicar at St Mary’s Church is the Rev’d Sally Goodson.

-The Rev’d Professor Nicolas Goulding is an Assistant Priest.
+The Rev’d Professor Nicolas Goulding is an Associate Priest.
 Nick is chaplain to Barts and The London (Queen Mary’s School of Medicine and Dentistry) where he also lectures and undertakes medical research.

 Two district wardens help with administration and organisation – at present these are Ro Marriott and Maureen Lamburn.